centreon/centreon.github.io/content/posts/2018-09-15-welcome/index.md

 ---
-title: Welcome to centreon.github.io
+title: Welcome to our new blog
 author: Centreon R&D Team
 category: ["general"]
 cover: cover-rd.png
-description: Hello !
-Welcome to our Blog R&D.
+description: Hello our beloved community !
+It's for you !
+Through this blog, we would like to let you in on our work backstage...
 ---

 ![Our team](rd-team.png)

-### Hello !
-Welcome to our Blog R&D.
+### Hello our beloved Community !

 It's for you !
-Our beloved Community !

 Through this blog, we would like to let you in on our work backstage as we hope that it will give you a better understanding of what we are currently working on .
 This is a new chapter for us and we are thrilled to invite you along for the journey and to build a deeper relationship with all of you, our Centreon users.